 It's easy for scam artists to fake credentials or mask their phone number while calling.
 If it's a charity you haven't heard of, tell them you want to do your research before giving — any reputable charity will respect your need to verify their details.
 The best way to donate is to use official channels through charity websites.
 CanadaHelps provides a safe forum for donating and verifying a charity.
 In cases where you'd like to establish longer-term philanthropic efforts while retaining control of where your money goes, you can use a vessel like a donor-advised fund.
 Never give cash to someone on the street or over the phone who can't prove who they are.

-The golden rule stands true whether it's the holidays or any other time of the year: if it's too good to be true, it probably is.
-Stay vigilant this holiday season, shop securely online, don't fall for last minute deals or bogus charities, and always make sure strangers are who they say they are before you consider opening your wallet.
+The golden rule stands true: if it's too good to be true, it probably is.
+Stay vigilant, shop securely online, don't fall for last minute deals or bogus charities, and always make sure strangers are who they say they are before you consider opening your wallet.